anvix9/anvix-c.github.io/_posts/2024-08-09-Rote-Learning-How-does-it-relate-with-human-and-machines.md

 <br/>
 <p style="text-align: justify;">
-I will stay in language because this is where I could give good examples :grinning:.
-For people who decide to learn a new language, they have gone through several techniques, but one of those is surely to repeat and memorize certain words (we call it vocabulary acquisition).
-The linguist David Wilkins said: "Without grammar, very little can be conveyed, but without vocabulary, nothing can be conveyed.".
+I will stay in language because this is where I could give good examples.
+For people who decide to learn a new language, they have gone through several techniques, but one of those is surely to repeat and memorize certain words (we call it <strong>vocabulary acquisition</strong>).
+The linguist David Wilkins said: <strong>"Without grammar, very little can be conveyed, but without vocabulary, nothing can be conveyed."</strong>.
 So definitely the most important aspect of learning a language is to acquire its vocabulary first.
 </p>

 <br/>
 <p style="text-align: justify;">
-In computer Science, for example, while building a compiler, we have to make sure the algorithm recognizes the words or 'tokens' otherwise, there is nothing to be done, and this is the first step.
+In computer Science, for example, while building a compiler, we have to make sure the algorithm recognizes the words or 'tokens' otherwise, there is <strong>nothing</strong> to be done, and this is the first step.
 The same is true in artificial intelligence models; the first step is to come out with the correct split 'tokens'.
 For them to be correctly split, the algorithm needs to know them or at least recognize them.
 </p>

 <br/>